 The Honoring America's Veterans and Caring for Camp Lejeune Families Act of 2012, which was signed into law by President Obama, implemented three of the five exemptions; for reimbursements related to accidents, theft or loss, and casualty loss.
 However, the exemptions for medical expenses and pain and suffering were not included, and are still considered as income by the VA.
 This means that when a veteran is reimbursed for a medical expense, for instance, through an insurance payment, the reimbursement is treated as income by the VA.
 As a result, veterans can actually lose their pensions as a result of a medical emergency.

 The Veterans Pensions Protection Act of 2016 seeks to exempt reimbursements for medical expenses from the VA’s calculation of income.
-It was adopted by the House of Representatives as an amendment to the National Defense Authorization Act of 2016 earlier this year, which subsequently passed.
-The legislation has since been referred to the Senate.
+It was adopted by the House of Representatives as an amendment to the National Defense Authorization Act of 2016, which subsequently passed.

 Read a copy of the legislation here: http://bit.ly/2czlstr